eric-downes/20sq-blog/_posts/2023-08-26-mev-cui-bono.md

 ---
 layout: post
-title: "Developing the MEV infrastructure: cui bono?"
+title: "Developing the MEV infrastructure: Cui bono?"
 author: Fabrizio Genovese, Daniele Palombi
 categories: [MEV, economics, user experience, intents, PBS]
 excerpt: A non technical, common-sense investigation of how an increasingly complex MEV infrastructure will look like from the end-user perspective.